- 11–11.8 in

 - Western Scrub-Jays evolved in two very different habitats: either coastal oak or montane pinyon pine woodlands.
 Populations that live around oaks developed stouter, more hooked beaks that help the birds hammer open acorns.
 Scrub-jays that live among pinyon pines have thinner, pointed beaks that are more adept at getting at the pine nuts hidden between pine cone scales.

-- The oldest known Western Scrub-Jay was 15 years 9 months old.
+- The oldest known Western Scrub-Jay was at least 15 years 9 months old when it was found in California.

 Scrub, open woodlands, and suburban yards of the western United States (and Mexico).
 Along the Pacific seaboard, scrub-jays live near oaks: in oak scrub, oak woodlands, and the oak savannah of California’s Central Valley.
 They also live in the dense, shrub-choked chaparral and coastal sage that lines coastal hillsides.
 In the Great Basin, scrub-jays live mainly in pinyon pine and juniper woodlands.